 2 Repealed by the Strata Titles Act 1985.

-3 Footnote no longer applicable.
+3 Repealed by the Credit (Commonwealth Powers) (Transitional and Consequential Provisions) Act 2010.

+4 The Credit (Commonwealth Powers) (Transitional and Consequential Provisions) Act 2010 was part of a legislative exercise in which the regulation of credit and certain other transactions was referred to the Commonwealth.
+As part of that exercise the National Consumer Credit Protection Act 2009 (Cwlth), which contains the National Credit Code, was adopted in WA on 1 July 2010.

-4 Now see the Broadcasting Services Act 1992 of the Commonwealth.
+5 Now see the Broadcasting Services Act 1992 of the Commonwealth.

-5 Repealed by the Revenue Laws Amendment and Repeal Act 2004 s.
-37(1).
+6 Repealed by the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004.

-6 The Acts Amendment (Credit) Act 1989 s.
+7 The Acts Amendment (Credit) Act 1989 s.
 5(2) reads as follows: